 During that process, a regional stakeholder/employer survey was conducted in order to gather information around specific strategic questions related to the plan that continues to influence and be the baseline for determining our strategies and identifying our priority of service customers.
-Since adopting the first WIOA local plan in 2017, many of the priorities remain the same as determined through WDB committee and quarterly board meetings, the bi-annual plan review process that occurred in 2019, the 1-year extension review process completed in 2020, and during the review that occurred during the development of a new Memorandum of Understanding for the period of July 1, 2020 through June 30, 2023.
+Since adopting the first WIOA local plan in 2017, many of the priorities remain the same as determined through WDB committee and quarterly board meetings, the bi-annual plan review process that occurred in 2019, the 1-year extension review process completed in 2020.

 Due to the pandemic, Advance Central PA did not reconvene a large meeting of partners.
 Rather, Advance Central PA reached out to multiple partners via email and phone, and held virtual meetings between February 22, 2021 through March 12, 2021 to gather input.
 These meetings included a MADE In Central PA Manufacturing Partnership meeting on March 9th with 15 business representatives.
 Also participating were education and training partners from Central Susquehanna Intermediate Unit, Pennsylvania College of Technology, SUN Area Technical Institute, Innovative Manufacturing Center; economic development partners from SEDA-COG, DRIVE, Focus Central PA, Colombia/Montour Chamber of Commerce Foundation; and workforce partners from Advance Central PA staff and WDB members.
 The group discussed employment and training, talent recruitment, and regional marketing/outreach strategies that were integrated into the local plan.
 Partners representing Title II, Title III, the Community Services Block Grant were also contacted to review sections of the plan.